 Both how loudly (volume) and how clearly (clarity) you perceive sound are affected.
 Common signs that you may be experiencing sensorineural hearing loss include if you:

-When hearing aids are not enough to overcome damage in the inner ear or auditory nervous system and are not able to help you hear well, cochlear implants may be an option.
+If hearing aids are not able to overcome damage in the inner ear or auditory nervous system to help you hear well, cochlear implants may be an option.

 While age-related hearing loss cannot be avoided, prevention of noise-induced hearing loss should always be taken seriously whether we are five or 95 years old.
 It is always recommended to use good quality ear plugs or earmuffs when in loud noise to prevent noise-induced hearing loss and protect your hearing health.